PowerShell/PowerShell-RFC/1-Draft/RFCXXXX-Send-MailMessage.md

 The community could develop a replacement that can could be incorporated back into PowerShell Core.
 This has the disadvantage of increasing the size of PowerShell Core and delaying the solution.

+### Positive confirmation of issue in 6.3

+We could add a switch requiring the user to accept the risk of using older **possibly** less secure implementations.
+This switch would be called `-AllowUnsecureConnection` and would be mandatory.

+**Note:** The switch name is based on the [DSC Property](https://docs.microsoft.com/en-us/powershell/dsc/managing-nodes/metaconfig#configuration-server-blocks)

+However, given the high usage of `Send-MailMessage` in automated scenarios (like scheduled tasks), and the plan to work on a `MailKit` based alternative, we'd rather leave the cmdlet working as-is for the time being.

 ### Additional considerations